 Zoom’s chat feature is helpful for large group sessions because it allows staff to ask questions without interrupting the speaker’s flow.

-In a recent update, Zoom joined the generative AI (GAI) movement with its AI Companion – available to all paid subscribers.
+Zoom joined the generative AI (GAI) movement with its AI Companion – available to all paid subscribers.
 The AI Companion offers text-based support features like meeting transcription and summarization that improve note-taking and help people catch up on missed information.

 Why we like Zoom for remote team management: Remote managers can use screen sharing to collaborate on projects or provide training that’s just as effective as in-person training.
 Zoom also has a new whiteboard feature that offers another way to brainstorm ideas during calls.

-Best team communication tool: Slack
+4. Best team communication tool: Slack

-Slack is a team messaging tool that makes email look like snail mail – and its new interface aims to make team communication even more efficient.
+Slack is a team messaging tool that makes email look like snail mail, and its new interface aims to make team communication even more efficient.

 Team members can send messages back and forth on Slack in real-time or asynchronously.
 Slack direct messages can be one-on-one between coworkers or a group message to all members involved in a project.

 Managers can designate Slack channels for group messaging on specific topics, such as “announcements” and “quarterly planning”.
-Team leaders can also track and reference specific channels and conversations to monitor workflows.

 Slack isn’t just for immediate team members, though.
 External conversations can also take place on Slack, with the capability to invite vendors or clients to a shared Slack channel.

-It also integrates with other tools to eliminate endless back-and-forth emails, like the Pipedrive Dealbot for Slack.
+It also integrates with other tools to eliminate endless back-and-forth emails, like with the Pipedrive Dealbot for Slack.

 Why we like Slack for remote team management: Slack is more than just an instant messenger for the workplace.
 Teams can hold “huddles” for quick audio-first communication through the Slack app, an alternative for when another video call isn’t necessary.

-Best video messaging tool: Loom
+5. Best video messaging tool: Loom

 Loom is great for recording quick training videos or giving fast individual feedback.

-For example, you could send a Loom to deliver constructive criticism when a staff member submits a draft for you to review.
+For example, you could send a Loom to deliver constructive criticism when a staff member submits a draft for review.
 Sending a Loom in response humanizes your message and can soften what may sound too harsh through text.

 Loom also makes it easy to share announcements with your entire team, which allows for more nuance than an email alone can provide.
 Viewers can show their support or ask questions in response to the broadcast by leaving comments or reactions.